 Go to Categories, and choose your category:

-Just click Install, Install, Install on any of the software you want and then click Apply and it installs all the software you want in one go!
+Just click Install, Install, Install on any of the software packages you want and then click Apply and the software manager installs all the software you want in one go!

 Use the search function: